pkerpedjiev/emptypipes/_posts/2014-12-08-gene-popularity.md

- 1. **Cancer related** - All of the genes with 'tumor' or 'cancer' in their name, along with those containing 'growth factor' are associated with various cancer and are involved in either helping cells proliferate ([oncogenes](http://en.wikipedia.org/wiki/Oncogene)) or preventing them from becoming cancerous ([tumor suppressor genes](http://en.wikipedia.org/wiki/Tumor_suppressor_gene)).
+ 1. **Cancer related** - All of the genes with 'tumor' or 'cancer' in their name, along with those containing 'growth factor' are associated with cancer and are involved in either helping cells proliferate ([oncogenes](http://en.wikipedia.org/wiki/Oncogene)) or preventing them from becoming cancerous ([tumor suppressor genes](http://en.wikipedia.org/wiki/Tumor_suppressor_gene)).

  2. **Immune system related** - Interleukins, ['nuclear factor